jcooper-korg/AlarmPanel/README.md

 ## Card Modification Goals

-* improve the appearance of the arm/disarm and keypad buttons on current Home Assistant
+* improve the appearance of the arm/disarm and keypad buttons (which are too small on current Home Assistant versions)
-* high visibility and ergonomically sized on web, iOS companion app, and wall mounted tablet
+* high visibility and ergonomically sized buttons on web, iOS companion app, and wall mounted tablet
-* hide the key pad when arming (if `alarm_control_panel.code_arm_required` is off)
+* hide the key pad when disarmed (if `alarm_control_panel.code_arm_required` is off)
-* add a config option to show Ready / Not Ready when disarmed, based in a given list of entities
+* add a config option to show Ready / Not Ready when disarmed, monitoring a given list of entities

 I changed the buttons from mwc-button to regular buttons.
 I couldn't find a reliable way to make the mwc-buttons larger (even using tools like [Thomas Loven's card mod](https://github.com/thomasloven/lovelace-card-mod)), and they were just much too small on a wall-mounted tablet.